KendallDoesCoding/mogul-christmas/README.md

 Ensure that the last Youtube video you watched wasn't on mute, otherwise the songs will not play, and the autoplay for the lyrics directory will automatically set on mute too.

 # Check it out here
-The website is hosted [here](https://kendalldoescoding.gq/mogulchristmas)!
+The project website is hosted [here](https://kendalldoescoding.gq/mogulchristmas)!

 Make sure you check it out.